We had just 10 days to dash down the Lau Group islands before heading around to Nadi to pick up our wives arriving from Australia.

 It’s a difficult scenario.
 Do you restrict entry to an Authority, making matters worse, or do you hope the Australian law (on an Australian registered vessel) works in your favour in a foreign country when/if things go pair-shaped?
 Would your Insurer cancel your insurance for non-compliance?

 The three rotations of teams systematically entered and departed.
 EVERY area that could be opened, was opened and very well searched with gloves and lights.
 In the areas they couldn’t open, they asked for help to open them.
-We were also asked for a document showing vessel access ports.
+We were also asked for a document showing vessel access ports, never even knew that existed.

 The only document we had, came with the yacht from Leopard Catamarans.
 They then ventured outside and asked for assistance with all lockers outside where the same rigorous process took place.